 Transfer chicken and rice mixture in a small baking dish.
 Pour hot water and spread the mixture and chicken evenly along the bottom of the baking dish.
 Season with salt, black pepper and pinch of saffron (saffron optional).
 Cover the baking dish tightly with aluminum foil and bake in preheated oven for 35 minutes.

 Remove from oven and allow to rest for 10 minutes.
 Uncover and fluff with a fork to separate grain of rice.

 Read Mimis Recipes for more top foods in Albania and the best Albanian Food Recipes.

-You can book a food tour and try these amazing Albanian foods.
+You can book a food tour and try these amazing Albanian food Recipes.